-It is well-documented that the level of transcriptional coupling between two regions declines as an approximately exponential function of the distance between them (22, 23, 56, 86).
-This spatial autocorrelation is physiologically meaningful and may be fundamental to the relationship between gene expression and brain connectivity (23).
+It is well documented that the level of transcriptional coupling between two regions declines as an approximately exponential function of the distance between them (20, 21, 53, 78).
+This spatial autocorrelation is physiologically meaningful and may be fundamental to the relationship between gene expression and brain connectivity (21).
 However, it can also be informative to disentangle CGE estimates from their distance dependence.
-We therefore incorporated two types of CGE estimates into our generative models: (1) CGE estimates corrected for their intrinsic spatial autocorrelation (cCGE); and (2) uncorrected, raw CGE estimates (uCGE).
-The cCGE estimates were obtained by fitting an exponential function with the form $r(D) = p_1 e^{-d/p_2} + p_3$, where $p_1 = 1.12$, $p_2 = 0.023$, and $p_3 = -0.27$ (distances along the cortical surface were used to calculate this function, as done in (56)).
-The residuals of this fit were used in the modeling as cCGE values, which for each pair of regions was defined as $cCGE{ij} = CGE{ij} - r(D{ij})$.
+We therefore incorporated two types of CGE estimates into our generative models: (i) CGE estimates corrected for their intrinsic spatial autocorrelation (cCGE) and (ii) uncorrected, raw CGE estimates (uCGE).
+The cCGE estimates were obtained by fitting an exponential function with the form $r(D) = p_1 e^{-dp_2} + p_3$ , where $p_1 = 1.12$ , $p_2 = 0.012$ , and $p_3 = -0.29$ for the random parcellation [distance along the cortical surface d was used to calculate this function, as done in (53); the Schaefer parcellation used the coefficients $p_1 = 0.67$ , $p_2 = 0.012$ , and $p_3 = -0.07$ ].
+The residuals of this fit were used in the modeling as cCGE values, which for each pair of regions was defined as $cCGE{ij} = CGE{ij} - r(D{ij})$ .
 The cCGE and uCGE estimates were remapped to the positive range by adding a constant, c = 1, to all values, to ensure that our models did not return negative connection probabilities.
-As such, the scaling exponent γ applied to CGE estimates in our models serves to strongly weight pairs of regions with positive compared to negative CGE values.
+The scaling exponent γ applied to CGE estimates in our models serves to strongly weight pairs of regions with positive compared to negative CGE values.

-4.5 Microstructural profile data
+Microstructural profile data

-In addition to transcriptional coupling, we investigated two measures of microstructural profile covariance (MPC) between regions.
-One used histological data from the BigBrain atlas (51), a Merker-stained 3D volumetric histological reconstruction of a human brain (MPC{HIST}).
-Following Paquola et al. (52, 57), we constructed 50 equivolumetric surfaces between the white and pial surface boundaries and then sampled the intensity values along these surfaces at each vertex.
-MPC{HIST} was then obtained by taking the partial correlation of regional mean intensity profiles whilst controlling for the cortex-wide mean intensity profile (as with the CGE models, MPC results are transformed into the range 0-2).
-MPC{HIST} can thus be interpreted as a measure of inter-regional similarity in variations of cell density and size through the cortical depth.
+In addition to transcriptional coupling, we investigated two measures of MPC between regions.
+One used histological data from the BigBrain atlas (48), a Merker-stained 3D volumetric histological reconstruction of a human brain (MPCHIST).
+Following Paquola et al. (49, 54), we constructed 50 equivolumetric surfaces between the white and pial surface boundaries and then sampled the intensity values along these surfaces at each vertex.
+MPCHIST was then obtained by taking the partial correlation of regional mean intensity profiles while controlling for the cortex-wide mean intensity profile (as with the CGE models, MPC results are transformed into the range 0 to 2).
+MPCHIST can thus be interpreted as a measure of interregional similarity in variations of cell density and size through the cortical depth.

-To estimate MPC{T1/T2}, we applied a similar approach to the T1/T2-weighted ratio obtained with in vivo MRI in an independent sample of 197 unrelated healthy adults from the Human Connectome Project.
-For each subject, 12 equivolumetric surfaces between the inner and outer cortical surfaces were constructed and used to sample T1/T2 values across each vertex (52).
-MPC was then calculated as with the BigBrain atlas, and an average was taken across all subjects to obtain a single MPC{T1/T2} data matrix.
-To the extent that the T1/T2-weighted ratio indexes intracortical myelin (53), MPC{T1/T2} can be interpreted as an indirect measure of inter-regional similarity in myeloarchitectonic variations through the cortical depth.
-Both MPC{HIST} and MPC{T1/T2} show subtle distance-related trends that are not easily accommodated with bulk corrections.
+To estimate MPCT1/T2, we applied a similar approach to the T1/T2-weighted ratio obtained with in vivo MRI in an independent sample of 197 unrelated healthy adults from the HCP.
+For each individual, 12 equivolumetric surfaces between the inner and outer cortical surfaces were constructed and used to sample T1/T2 values across each vertex (49).
+MPC was then calculated as with the BigBrain atlas, and an average was taken across all individuals to obtain a single MPCT1/T2 data matrix.
+To the extent that the T1/T2-weighted ratio indexes intracortical myelin (50), MPCT1/T2 can be interpreted as an indirect measure of interregional similarity in myeloarchitectonic variations through the cortical depth.
+Both MPCH1ST and MPCT1/T2 show subtle distance-related trends that are not easily accommodated with bulk corrections.
 We therefore consider only raw, uncorrected estimates in our analyses.

-4.6 Generative modeling

-Basic model characteristics
+Generative modeling Basic model characteristics